eliothowes/dotfiles/README.md

 $ ./copy_dotfiles.sh
 ```

-### Copy existing dotfiles from local machine to this repo
+### Push new versions of dotfiles from local machine to GitHub
 ```
 $ ./backup_dotfiles.sh
 ```